B1. Number Sense

 Extension - Another Perspective

 Distribute a photo showing a large number of objects, animals, or people (for example, a photo of a flock of birds, a field of corn plants, bees around a hive, a crowd) and ask students to estimate this quantity.
-The photo can be obtained from the Internet (for example, photos from a flower, agricultural, music, or other festival).
+The photo can be obtained from the Internet.

 Since the photos provide a 3-dimensional perspective, objects in the foreground appear larger than those in the background.
 Students are likely to use different estimation strategies than those used in the learning situation.
 Encourage them to describe and justify their choice of strategy.